-The SEI Semi-monthly Timecards must include the appropriate payroll period, work dates, actual hours worked and the account #’s with percentages the SEI intern is being paid from (which can be acquired by referring to the student’s PAF).
-Please be careful to not list any hours worked during holidays and days that are not in the corresponding payroll period or outside of the student’s PAF contract period.
+The SEI Semi-monthly Timecards must include the appropriate payroll period, work dates, actual hours worked and the account #’s with percentages the SEI intern is being paid from (which can be acquired by referring to the student’s RHF).
+Please be careful to not list any hours worked during holidays and days that are not in the corresponding payroll period or outside of the student’s RHF contract period.
 Maximum hours allowed to work can be confirmed with the SEI Coordinator.

 Can I hire or rehire my student at an earlier date than the official SEI program start date?